 Phishing emails – Do Not Give Away Your Passwords

-We have received reports that some of our students have received a phishing email which looks like it has come from the University asking for your password.
-Please note the University would not ask for your password.
+We have received reports that some of our students have received a phishing email which looks like it has come from the University of St. Andrews Valuation Office offering an annual refund.

 What are “Phishing” emails?

 Phishing emails are scam emails used by criminals to trick you into giving away personal information.
 These emails can take many different forms, and will often be designed to look like they’ve come from an official source, such as PayPal, your bank, or even the University.

 How can I tell if an email is a scam?

 Some common things to look out for include:

 - Unexpected communication.

 - Impersonal greetings.

 - Password requests.

 We recommend that you always treat emails with a degree of caution – especially when they ask for personal information and look like they come from an official source.